-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

 The company spent three years finding a solution to this problem.
 It recently launched the alternative it developed as part of the project, a new material called Futurelight, which is perhaps the most breathable waterproof material on the market right now.
 North Face used nanospinning technology, which refers to milling fibers that are microscopically thin.
 This allows designers to adjust the weight, stretch, texture, and, importantly, breathability of the fabric.

 North Face has rolled out three collections for both men and women that utilize the new fabric: one for running, one for skiing, and another for mountain climbing.
 We tested the $499 men’s Freethinker jacket designed for skiing and snowboarding under very wet conditions.
-The jacket did provide a lot of protection from both strong winds and rains, but was also surprisingly lightweight and breathable.
+The jacket provided a lot of protection from both strong winds and rains but was also surprisingly lightweight and breathable.
 It was also equipped with plenty of pockets, as well as a pocket at the wrist with a built-in wipe for goggles.
-There are also extra zippers at the chest and under the arm that can you unzip for extra ventilation.
+There are also extra zippers at the chest and under the arm that you can unzip for extra ventilation.
 It’s the perfect jacket for winter sports, but it also works well for everyday life when the weather is wet.

 Designed to last a lifetime